-- recommend us to their wrap clients,
+- recommend us to their Wrap Clients;

-- execute the clients' portfolio transactions without charging a transaction-based fee,
+- execute the clients' portfolio transactions without charging a transaction-based fee;

-- monitor our performance, and
+- monitor our performance; and

 - act as custodian.

-The Wrap Sponsor charges a single fee for performing these services and pays a portion of that fee to us for investment management services.
-As negotiated between the client and Wrap Sponsor, our investment management fee may differ from the fee schedules charged for direct clients as shown under Item 5: Fees and Compensation.
+Wrap Sponsors charge a single fee for performing these services and pay a portion of that fee to us for investment management services.
+As negotiated between a client and a Wrap Sponsor, our investment management fee may differ from the fee schedules charged for direct clients as shown under Item 5: Fees and Compensation.
 Under some of these programs, the Wrap Sponsor may not provide all of the services noted above.

 Wrap Program accounts typically grant us full investment discretion, depending on the individual needs of the client, as communicated through to us by the Wrap Sponsor.
 However, we generally do not have the discretion to select broker-dealers to execute portfolio transactions for wrap clients, as discussed in Item 12: Brokerage Practices.
-Wrap clients generally have the ability to establish special limitations on the investments in their portfolios.
-Wrap clients must notify their Wrap Sponsor, who will then notify us, of any changes to the clients' financial condition, investment objectives, risk tolerance, and restrictions.
+Wrap Clients generally have the ability to establish special limitations on the investments in their portfolios, although Wrap Clients must notify their Wrap Sponsor, who will then notify us, of any changes to the clients' financial condition, investment objectives, risk tolerance, and restrictions.